 Data released on April 26, 2014

-These data have been produced as part of the G10K and Avian Phylogenomics Projects.
-DNA was collected from a male specimen in Denmark; voucher 137750 in the Natural History Museum of Denmark.
-We sequenced the genome to a depth of approximately 100X with short reads from a series of libraries with various insert sizes (170bp, 500bp, 800bp, 2kb, 5kb, 10kb and 20kb).
+These data have been produced as part of the G10K and Avian Phylogenomics Project.
+DNA was collected from a male obtained in Gamboa, Panama, with the sample obtained by Barney Schlinger of UCLA.
+We sequenced the genome to a depth of approximately 110X with short reads from a series of libraries with various insert sizes (170bp, 500bp, 800bp, 2kb, 5kb, 10kb and 20kb).

-The assembled scaffolds of high quality sequences total 1.15Gb, with the contig and scaffold N50 values of 31kb and 3Mb respectively.
-We identified 15,889 protein-coding genes with a mean length of 20kb.
+The assembled scaffolds of high quality sequences total 1.12Gb, with the contig and scaffold N50 values of 34kb and 2.5Mb respectively.
+We identified 15,285 protein-coding genes with a mean length of 18.8kb.

 Zhang, G., Li, B., Li, C., Gilbert, M. T. P., Jarvis, E. D., & Wang, J. (2014).
 Comparative genomic data of the Avian Phylogenomics Project.
 GigaScience, 3(1). doi:10.1186/2047-217x-3-26